SummerFields/SummerFields/README.md

 * Milktache, for setting up SummerFields on the customizer !

-* Marcinz606, for the lightmap and all the custom colors, sky, and all =)
+* Marcinz606, for the lightmap and all the custom colors, sky, and all.. =)

 		----------------